karthikv1392/PedCupSim/Ped2Cup_Convertor/README.md

 ## Models and Configurations

+*config_dir* contains the configuration json for different models used.
+These are listed below

 + config_model1.json:  with QR in the entrance, RFID and camera in the corridor and people counter in the exits